 Faculty and students in the Department are working across the country and around the globe on projects, related to both research and practice.
 The embedded publications below describe many of them, organized into five key themes.
-For additional details and more comprehensive listing of projects in the departmental, scroll down for a complete list.
+For additional details and more comprehensive listing of projects or labs in the departmental, scroll down for a complete list.

 The AgeLab invent new ideas and creatively translate technologies into practical solutions that improve people’s healthand enable them to “do things” throughout the lifespan.
 Equal to the need for ideas and new technologies is the belief that innovations in how products are designed, services are delivered, or policies are implemented are of critical importance to our quality of life tomorrow.

 The Center for Advanced Urbanism (CAU) provides a home for faculty interested in collaborative research projects that will engage student participation.
 CAU is the umbrella for various existing research laboratories and faculty projects.
 It organizes collaborations between these labs and other MIT groups in order to foster a cross-disciplinary expertise.